Blue Max 2001: Reception

 In contrast to the positive reception given to Blue Max, reviews of Blue Max 2001 on both Atari and Commodore systems were mixed.

 Ahoy! called the Commodore 64 release an "exciting sequel" which "extends and refines the elements which made the original game popular, while it introduces enough new challenges to generate fresh excitement."
 Zzap!64 labeled it "one of the most disappointing sequels of all time".
 Reviewer Julian Rignall wrote, "The graphics are very poor", citing the "jelly mould" ship and "wonky" perspective.
 He mentioned the difficulty caused by use of the joystick diagonals.

-Atari magazine Page 6 also considered it a "disappointment" compared to its predecessor, remarking that the Polo mint ship is "a nightmare to fly, far less operate the bombs and lasers, with any degree of accuracy."
+Atari magazine Page 6 considered it a "disappointment" compared to its predecessor, remarking that the Polo mint ship is "a nightmare to fly, far less operate the bombs and lasers, with any degree of accuracy."
 Bill Kunkel wrote in an Atari Explorer review, "this game is plagued with ridiculous terminology and some of the shoddiest documentation since the days when computer software was sold in baggies."
 Antic found the Atari version had "fairly good graphics with some interesting touches, but the manual is a poor introduction to the game:

 The documentation, unfortunately, appears to have been written in some other language and translated three or four times by volunteers.
 This means that the first half hour of play can be quite frustrating as you try to figure out exactly what is going on.
 In the end, though, it is well worth the effort.